SLEEPING IN THE LAP OF JESUS

-“I used to every night be able to sleep in two minutes just literally…resting on Jesus’ lap.
+“I used to every night be able to go to sleep in two minutes just literally…resting on Jesus’s lap.
 He’s seated; I’m just laying my head on his lap.
 And he’s addressing the multitude.
 He’s not even addressing me.
 I am there.
 He knows I am there.
-And I go to sleep like that every night.
-And why it happened or what had happened, I don’t know.
+And I went to sleep like that every night.
+Why it happened or what had happened, I don’t know.
 Maybe I needed him.
 But it just happened and it lasted with me for five years.
 And now it’s gone.
 Maybe now I don’t need that experience of Jesus.
 But it really was very vivid and very there.
 And I’d do it every night.
-I didn’t have to try like in meditation you have to achieve a state.
-I just go automatically.
+I didn’t have to try, like in meditation when you have to achieve a state.
+I’d just go automatically.
 Like…people have habits of tucking their pillow or folding their pillow or holding their teddy.
 And this is what I do.
-I just rest on Jesus’ lap.
+I just rest on Jesus’s lap.
 It was just this clear.
 I’m sure if I would have concentrated more I would have heard what he was talking to the multitude about.
 But it was really, really amazing.
 And sometimes I wish I could have that experience again.
 But five years every night.
 And I was a child, at one stage a few years before that, who was scared sometimes to sleep.
 So at one stage I was taking sleeping pills.
-And then suddenly… here it was… (I’d) go to sleep.”
+And then suddenly…there it was…I’d go to sleep.”

-I met Monaesha Pinto in Mumbai and I was immediately struck by her warmth, her big heart, and the strength of her faith.
-The interview with Monaesha was filled with so many individual testimonies of God’s work in her life.
-Once her father was given last rites while in a coma and he came out of the coma soon thereafter.
-Monaesha feels a strong connection to both Mother Mary and Mary Magdalene and asks provocative questions (which I love!) about cultural concepts of purity that we feel are necessary to hold someone such as either Mary up to the level of saint or apostle.
+I met Monaesha Pinto at a beautiful little Catholic church in Mumbai and I was immediately struck by her warmth, her big heart, and the strength of her faith.
+The interview with Monaesha was filled with many individual testimonies of God’s work in her life.
+Once, her father was given last rites while in a coma and he came out of it soon thereafter.
+Monaesha feels a strong connection to both Mother Mary and Mary Magdalene.
+She asks provocative questions (which I love!) about cultural concepts of purity that society or the church deem necessary to hold someone such as either Mary up to the level of saint or apostle.